The Strong collection

 The determination to move to a smaller apartment led Strong to Vitsœ in 2016, when after 30 years of admiring the 620 Chair Programme, he finally walked into Vitsœ’s New York shop.
 “Had I not decided to buy the Rams chair that I had always coveted, and fulfil my lifelong ambition to own one, the rest would never have happened,” Strong revealed.
 “It was almost by chance, talking to the Vitsœ team about my Braun collection, that they mentioned how it could help with their mission to educate the next generation of design students if it was included in their archive at their new Leamington Spa HQ.”

 Strong has donated his life’s collection to Vitsœ.
-Following an exhibition at Vitsœ’s New York shop in May, the collection will be exhibited during London Design Festival 2017 at Vitsœ’s London shop.
-Then it will move to Royal Leamington Spa to become part of the permanent display in Vitsœ’s new building, which opens later this year.
+Following exhibitions at Vitsœ’s shops in New York and London in 2017, the collection will be exhibited at Vitsœ’s headquarters in Royal Leamington Spa from June 2018.

 When quizzed about the paradox of treating himself to a new Rams chair when he was supposedly downsizing, the compulsive collector chuckled, “Good point!
 I’ve had plenty of other chairs but with this one, I’ve used it nearly every day watching TV with my son since it arrived.”